 Observation, fact-finding and analytical skills

 Thought-provoking assignments test your observation skills, fact-finding skills and analytical skills.
 The assignments give you a taste of what investigators face during an investigation.
 Skills such as Inductive and Deductive reasoning are highlighted to explain the challenging process of air safety investigation.
-This professional course contains assignments, individual feedback and live online sessions.
+This professional course contains assignments, group challenges, a digital accident scene investigation and individual feedback in the expert track.

 Air safety investigations are complex and affect people from all over the world, with different backgrounds.
 This course is aimed at different target groups so you can experience different perspectives.
 We will focus on the legal framework behind air safety investigations world-wide, and the generic procedures followed when an aviation occurrence happens.